 The Duke Fungal Herbarium was established by Duke mycologist Rytas Vilgalys in the early 1990's.
 The herbarium consists mainly of Basidiomycete collections with special emphasis on Agaricomycetes.
 Rust collections of Solheim & Cummins (Mycoflora Saximontanensis Exsiccata) are housed at Duke.
 Specimens of Septobasidium, collected by Dr. Daniel Henk for his dissertation research, and dissertation research vouchers of truffles (Tuber) of Dr. Greg Bonito, are accessioned in our holdings.

 There are over 14,500 fungal specimens and 35 types.
-10,701 specimens have been digitized and georeferenced.
+All specimens have been digitized and 74% have been georeferenced.

 The fungi collections are filed alphabetically.